sammuelyee/docs/_tutorials/named_maps.md

 {% highlight sh %}
 curl 'https://{your_account_name}.cartodb.com/api/v1/map/named?api_key={your_api_key}' -H 'Content-Type: application/json' -d @config.json
 {% endhighlight %}

+**Tip:** If you are running cURL commands through a PC console, note that Windows only supports double quotes "" for cUrl commands.

 For instance, your API call might look like this:
 {% highlight sh %}